mtlynch/mtlynch.io/_posts/2017-10-31-human-code-reviews-2.md

 * You have no more notes.
 * Your remaining notes are for trivial issues.
-  * e.g., renaming a variable, fixing a typo
+  * E.g., renaming a variable, fixing a typo
 * Your remaining notes are optional suggestions.
   * Explicitly mark these as optional so that your teammate doesn't assume your approval is contingent on them.

 I've seen reviewers withhold approval because the author missed a period at the end of a code comment.
 Please don't do this.
 It signals to the author that you think they're incapable of adding simple punctuation unsupervised.

-There is some risk in granting approval when there are still outstanding notes.
+There is some danger in granting approval when there are still outstanding notes.
 I estimate that ~5% of the time, the author either misinterprets a note or misses it completely.
-To mitigate this, I simply review the author's post-approval changes.
+To mitigate this, I simply check the author's post-approval changes.
 In the rare case of miscommunication, I either follow up with the author afterward or create my own changelist with a fix.
-Adding a small amount of work to the 5% case is better than adding unnecessary effort and delay to the 95% case.
+Adding a small amount of work to the 5% case is better than adding unnecessary effort and delay to other 95%.

 ## Handle stalemates proactively